openstack-archive/gluon/doc/source/devref/repo_structure.rst

   - proton-server code

     - Main entry point for proton-server process
-    - Uses particle generator from gluon package to generate the REST AP from model files
+    - Uses particle generator from gluon package to generate the REST API from model files
     - Uses particle generator from gluon package to generate sqlalchemy database classes from model files